Montessori Answers

 Emphasis on open-ended research and in-depth study using primary and secondary sources (little to no next books or worksheets) as well as other materials, including individualized record keeping forms.

-Most of the Montessori Curriculum is non-fiction and research based.
+Montessori studies not only integrate different subject matters, but moral learning about empathy, justice, and appreciation for each other and other forms of life.
+Most of the Montessori Curriculum is oriented towards non-fiction and research.
 We believe that this not only follows the child's developmental desire to understand and make sense of the world around them, but builds an educational foundation for future knowledge while teaching the skills needed for students to be in control and further their own learning.